Projects

 UNSW Sydney

-Kundan is addressing the challenges in spin qubits to enhance spin-photon coupling mechanisms within semiconductor spin qubit architectures, aiming to enable scalable quantum information processing.
-Semiconductor spin qubits, known for their compatibility with existing CMOS technology and long coherence times, face significant hurdles when interfacing with photonic modes—an essential requirement for quantum communication and distributed quantum computing.
-His research focuses on developing and optimizing spin-photon interfaces through electric dipole spin resonance (EDSR) and cavity quantum electrodynamics (cQED).
-By tackling key limitations such as decoherence, coupling efficiency, and device scalability, Kundan’s work aspires to advance hybrid quantum systems in which solid-state qubits are seamlessly networked via photonic channels.
+I address key challenges in spin qubits by enhancing spin–photon coupling mechanisms within semiconductor spin qubit architectures, with the goal of enabling scalable quantum information processing.
+Semiconductor spin qubits — valued for their compatibility with CMOS technology and long coherence times — face major obstacles when interfacing with photonic modes, a crucial step for quantum communication and distributed quantum computing.
+My research focuses on developing and optimizing spin–photon interfaces through electric dipole spin resonance (EDSR) and cavity quantum electrodynamics (cQED).
+By overcoming critical limitations such as decoherence, limited coupling efficiency, and scalability constraints, my work aims to advance hybrid quantum systems in which solid-state qubits can be seamlessly networked through photonic channels.

 Previous Projects